Movin' On Up in the Rankings

 The EdD program has received numerous national awards and recognitions and in 2013 was identified by the University Council for Educational Administration as one of just two “exemplary” principal preparation programs in the US, upon UCEA’s introduction of this prestigious award.
 Although there are many facets of this program that make it unique, a year-long principal residency that is supported by an expert team of UIC leadership coaches, all of whom are former successful urban school principals, is one of the key elements of this program.
 In addition, program faculty generate knowledge through their research that is immediately integrated into program curriculum.
 The program is nationally known for its continuous improvement orientation and its commitment to developing leaders who are able to transform struggling schools as the rule and not the exception.

 For 13 years, UIC’s Ed.D. program has placed 98 percent of students following the year-long principal residency into an administrative position.
-At present,134 students have moved into positions as assistant principals, principals, network leaders and system-level leaders in CPS and in other school districts throughout the US.
+At present,134 students have become school principals CPS and in other school districts throughout the US, and another 40 are assistant principals, network leaders and system-level leaders.
 In 2015, UIC-led schools increased a full level in CPS school quality rankings significantly more often and declined a level less than half as often, as all other CPS schools—in one year.
 UIC principals improve attendance, freshman on-track and graduation rates at levels that substantially exceed comparable CPS high schools for each metric.
 Six of Chicago Magazine’s recent Top 20 Elementary Schools were led by UIC Principals, one of them the recent recipient of a US Department of Education Blue Ribbon Award.

 “These results have been achieved because we have assembled a team of faculty, coaches, researchers and staff who are strongly committed to continuous improvement as well as the kinds of intensive collaboration that such improvement requires,” said Shelby Cosner, PhD, associate professor of educational policy studies, who has provided leadership for many facets of the program’s improvement work.